neftjs/neft/index.coffee.md

 *Any* utils.clone(*Any* param)
 ------------------------------

-Clones array elements or object own properties.
+This function clones arrays and objects.

-Functions are not cloned!
+Functions are not cloned.

 ```
 console.log(utils.clone([1, 2]))